kennaisom/mk9/wp-content/plugins/spacer/readme.txt

 == Upgrade Notice ==

-= 3.0.1 =
+= 3.0.3 =
-New: This update fixes the bug which prevented some users from seeing the dropdown list via the Spacer button.
-Also adds compatibility with Beaver Page Builder's wysiswyg UI and fixes lack of a trash icon in WP version 3.8.
-Finally, it adds a a live preview tool for Visual Artist.
-Enjoy!
+New: This version adds a suggestion box!
+(Settings > Spacer > Suggestion Box [top tabs]) and compatibility with the new Panels add-on.
+Spacer is now tested up to WP version 4.5.2 - Enjoy!